blitzdex27/nb-swift/bit-sized/push-notification.md

     return true
   }
   ```
-- When user authorized the remote notifications, the app will receive an fcmToken through `messaging(_:didReceiveRegistrationToken:)` delegate method from `MessagingDelegate`.
+- Note: When user authorized the remote notifications, the app will receive an fcmToken through `messaging(_:didReceiveRegistrationToken:)` delegate method from `MessagingDelegate`.
 You can send it to backend or use it yourself.
+Note that if user reinstalled the app, it will receive the token it was receiving before it was reinstalled which is not valid anymore, but after the accepted the remote notification auth the app will receive new valid fcmToken.

 ## Handling Routes for different app states (foreground, background, and terminated state)
 - You can handle the notification using various delegate methods.